BIGchix/SIFItools/README.md

 ```R
 hbiopax<-read_owl(owl,out.biopax,input)
 ```
 Note this will create an .RData file containing the hbiopax object.
-If the .RData file already exists, then this function will skip the loading process and directly load the .RData file.<br>
+If the .RData file already exists, then this function will skip the reading process and directly load the .RData file.<br>
 Then we check the hbiopax object:
 ```R
 head(hbiopax$dt)